-Now that dahlia season is almost over, I like to look at the most beautiful, the most productive and the best cut flower varieties I am growing this year.
-And dahlia Peaches n’ Cream is definitely one of them!
+Dahlia Peaches n’ Cream is one of the most beautiful, the most productive and the best cut flower varieties I am growing this year.
 I am so in love with this pretty little dahlia.
 A gorgeous bloom, and this seasons favourite.

 Most productive dahlia

 Every year is different, and every growing season is different.
 You never know what the temperatures will be like, or how many rain will fall.
 And you never know which plants will do well.
 That’s the fun of gardening.
 It can be a little frustrating at times, but you can’t beat nature, you have to work with it.
 Every year, there is a different dahlia variety that is stealing the show.
 Last year, it was dahlia Labyrinth.
 I even wrote an entire blog post about it: 3 reasons to grow dahlia Labyrinth.
 But this year, the prize for the most productive variety goes to Peaches n’ Cream.

 And it’s not only a super flower producer, but Peaches n’ Cream is also a very pretty dahlia.
 Each petal is a warm peachy-orange that fades to pink and white at the tip.
 The effect is absolutely stunning!
 The flower petals curve back, and I just love these wavy petals.

 Most photogenic flower